Counter Terrorism Policing

 Latest News

-Man found with 3D printing firearms manuals found guilty of terrorism offences
+Man found with 3D printing firearms manuals sentenced for terrorism offences

 Safety advice for the public